 It’s ranking for some high-intent keywords that are relevant to the client’s business.

-What The Client Says About The Results From This Project
+Feedback From the Client About The Results From This Project

-While I’m not able to share specifics, that article you wrote for us using the skyscraper technique is a top traffic source for our website.
+“That article you wrote for us using the skyscraper technique is a top traffic source for our website.
 The content upgrade currently has a 20% conversion rate.
-It currently ranks #4 in the United States (US) right now, and many of our customers and audience who’ve read it reach out to us from time to that they found the piece helpful and valuable.
+It currently ranks #3 in the United States (US) right now, and many of our customers and audience who’ve read it reach out to us from time to time that they found the piece helpful and valuable”